jbvmio/kubetail/README.md

 **v0.7 Released**
 https://github.com/jbvmio/kubetail/releases

-Tail logs from multiple Kubernetes Pods Simultaneously.
-Searches and returns results using podnames as a wildcard search.
+kubetail is a utility written in go enabling a straight forward way to immediately begin tailing logs from multiple Kubernetes pods using whitelist, blacklist terms if desired.
+Searches and returns results using podnames as a wildcard search, optionally adding a prefixed header.

-All matches that contain the podname string will be returned.
+All pods that contain the search terms as a substring will be returned.

 **Examples:**
 ```